trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 ![iceCreamCone](https://user-images.githubusercontent.com/25242486/162193980-b80fb92c-2851-4809-af01-be856152514f.png)

-It also returns the project so that it can be edited further, if desired.
+Finally, the script returns the project so that it can be edited further, if desired.

 To save a control file for HOHQMesh, simply invoke
 ```